matplotlib/matplotlib/INSTALL.rst

 ..
-The source of this document is INSTALL.
+The source of this document is INSTALL.rst.
 During the doc build process,
 .. this file is copied over to doc/users/installing.rst.
 ..
-Therefore, you must edit INSTALL, *not* doc/users/installing.rst!
+Therefore, you must edit INSTALL.rst, *not* doc/users/installing.rst!

 .. _pip: https://pypi.python.org/pypi/pip/

 ==========